The Dartmouth Conference 1960 – 2015

 Tajikistan 1993 – 2005

-Following the success of the Dartmouth Conference, a team of Russians and Americans sought to use the same dialogue paradigm to help the people of Tajiskistan resolve what by 1993 was a vicious civil war.
-Many dialogue participants became members of the official, UN sponsored, peace-negotiating team.
-Following the signing of a UN mediated peace […]
+Following the success of the Dartmouth Conference, a team of Russians and Americans sought to use the same dialogue paradigm to help the people of Tajikistan resolve what, by 1993, was a vicious civil war.
+Several participants in the discussions went on to be part of the U.N.-sponsored team for peace negotiations.
+Following the signing […]

 Armenia and Azerbaijan 1993 – 2007

-Sustained Dialogue was attempted to address a conflict that had seen no movement toward resolution nor showed any promise of doing so in the 7 years following a ceasefire that ended violent fighting in 1994.
-It took one and a half years and nine days of meetings for participants to get sufficiently past the need […]
+In an effort to resolve a conflict, sustained dialogue was employed to tackle a situation that had seen no movement toward resolution or shown any promise of doing so in the seven years following a ceasefire that ended violent fighting in 1994.
+After a year and a half, along with nine days of meetings, participants […]

 Southern Africa 2003 – 2005

 In 2003, Teddy Nemeroff, the founder of Sustained Dialogue at Princeton University and the Sustained Dialogue Campus Network, began work with the Institute for Democracy in Africa (Idasa).
-The goal was to infuse the work of Idasa with dialogue in order to more effectively address challenges related to economic development, reconciliation and race relations, and […]
+The goal was to integrate dialogue into Idasa’s work to address challenges related to economic development, reconciliation, race relations, and violence prevention in South Africa and Zimbabwe. […]

 Arab-American European Dialogue 2004 – 2007

-Following the events of September 11, 2001, non-government leaders with interests in Middle Eastern democracy from Egypt, Jordan, Lebanon, and Palestine and citizens from the US, UK, France, Germany, Italy, and Spain decided to engage in dialogue to combat stereotypes and keep building relationships in the face of armed conflict.
+Following the events of Sept.
+11, 2001, non-government leaders with interests in Middle Eastern democracy from Egypt, Jordan, Lebanon and Palestine and citizens from the U.S., U.K., France, Germany, Italy and Spain decided to engage in dialogue to combat stereotypes and keep building relationships in the face of armed conflict.
 Over the next four years, […]